pnadon/tuitunes/README.md

 Experimental cli-based music player, with a waveform visualizer.

-This is ready by any means, use at your own risk.
+This isn't ready by any means, use at your own risk.
+This is just a result of me playing around with a fun project.

 Usage (need Rust installed):